Persistence, patience and costly information acquisition: Introduction

 The closest papers to mine are \cite{Steiner-etal-2017-ECTA}, \cite{Weber-Nguyen-2018-EJOR}, \cite{Immorlica-etal-2021-LeibnizInt.Proc.Inform.LIPIcs}, and \cite{Barilla-2025-}.
 All study optimal learning about a time-varying state. \cite{Steiner-etal-2017-ECTA} assume entropy-based costs, while \cite{Weber-Nguyen-2018-EJOR} assume linear costs.
-Neither paper considers the effects of persistence and patience that I study. \cite{Immorlica-etal-2021-LeibnizInt.Proc.Inform.LIPIcs} study precision allocation across time under a budget constraint, removing the cost-value trade-off that my model highlights. \citeapos{Barilla-2025-} model has a binary state and endogenous signal timing.
-My focus on a continuous state and exogenous timing leads to different results and insights.
+Neither paper considers the effects of persistence and patience. \cite{Immorlica-etal-2021-LeibnizInt.Proc.Inform.LIPIcs} study precision allocation under a budget constraint, removing the trade-off between instrumental and acquisition costs that I analyze. \citeapos{Barilla-2025-} model has a binary state and endogenous signal timing.
+My focus on a continuous state and exogenous timing leads to different insights.